WHITE PAPER

 Accounting firms should lean into using AI for time-consuming tasks such as data entry, reconciliation, and basic financial analysis so you can free up your team to focus on more complex, strategic, and high-value tasks.
 With deeper insights from AI-powered tax research, you can build stronger client relationships and focus on more personalized advisory services, which are increasingly in demand.

-Ethical, accuracy, and security concerns
+2. Ethical, accuracy, and security concerns

-Despite its clear advantages, AI adoption also raises accuracy, security, and ethical concerns — as well as the need for standards to ensure responsible use.
+Despite its clear advantages, AI adoption raises accuracy, security, and ethical concerns — as well as the need for standards to ensure responsible use.

 According to the GenAI report, more than half of respondents identified the following primary concerns for adopting GenAI:

-• Privacy and confidentiality of data (62%)
+- Privacy and confidentiality of data — 62%

-• Complying with laws and regulations (60%)
+- Complying with laws and regulations — 60%

-• Ethical and responsible usage (57%)
+- Ethical and responsible usage — 57%

 Of the portion that said they were hesitant, 20% said they felt that way due to accuracy concerns, 18% said they were skeptical GenAI could deliver promised results, and 16% were concerned about over-reliance.

 This reluctance is warranted.
-While traditional AI analyzes data and tells you what it sees, GenAI uses that same data to create something entirely new.
-To accomplish this, GenAI employs large-language models (LLMs), which refer to the size of the dataset used for training.
-Typically, trainers use datasets that are large enough to encompass nearly everything written on the internet over a significant period of time.
+While traditional AI analyzes data and tells you what it sees, Gen AI uses that same data to create something entirely new.
+To accomplish this, Gen AI uses large-language models (LLM), which refers to the size of the dataset it’s trained on.
+LLMs are typically trained on datasets large enough to include nearly everything written on the internet over a large span of time.

 Additionally, any question you ask can become part of the model training data.
-Therefore, accountants must be careful when inputting information into a publicly available LLM — including any proprietary or client data — which should be off limits.
+Therefore, accountants must be careful when inputting information into a publicly available LLM — including any proprietary or client data, which should be off limits.

 Addressing these concerns with a professional-grade solution

-So, how does it work?
+So, how does it work

-Reshaping responsibilities and upskilling staff
+3. Reshaping responsibilities and upskilling staff

 AI adoption presents a learning curve for many accounting professionals.
 AI technologies, especially those based on machine learning and automation, require a certain level of technical understanding.

-Another critical aspect of training is ensuring that accountants can interpret AI-generated insights.
+Another essential aspect of training is ensuring accountants can interpret AI-generated insights.
 AI can process massive amounts of data and identify patterns that might not be immediately obvious to humans, but interpreting and applying these insights requires human expertise.
-For example, AI might flag a potential anomaly in a statement, but it’s up to the accountant to determine the significance of that anomaly and how it affects the overall financial health of the client.
+For example, AI might flag a potential anomaly in a financial statement, but it’s up to the accountant to determine the significance of that anomaly and how it affects the overall financial health of the client.

 Turning AI hesitancy into opportunity